PIE-Cubed/FRC-AprilTags/docs/tutorials/vision/AdvancedVision.rst

 Custom Streaming
 ^^^^^^^^^^^^^^^^

-The Basic Streaming class allows for the user to send processed data back to SmartDashboard or ShuffleBoard using CSCore.
-This class does not allow for any customization once the once it has been instanciated, so any cugstomization will require that the program is stopped and then restarted.
+The Streaming class also allows for the user to send processed data back to SmartDashboard or ShuffleBoard using CSCore.
-To start the custom stream, run the following code:
+To start a custom stream, run the following code:

 .. code-block:: python

+    # Import Libraries
     from wpimath.geometry import *
+    from frc_apriltags import Streaming

+    # Import Methods
-    from frc_apriltags import CustomStreaming, NetworkCommunications
+    from frc_apriltags import startNetworkComms

-    # Starts the required network tables
+    # Starts the network communications
-    comms = NetworkCommunications(2199)
+    startNetworkComms(2199)

     # Defines the camera resolution (width x height)
     camRes = (240, 144)

     # Creates a camera for the drivers
-    driverCam = CustomStreaming(camNum = 0, resolution = camRes, fps = 15)
+    driverCam = Streaming(camNum = 0, resolution = camRes, fps = 15)

     # Prealocate space for the detection stream
     stream = driverCam.prealocateSpace()